UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 Notes:

+We are first going to discuss `GridSearchCV` which is an exhaustive grid search method.

 How do we use
 <a href="http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html" target="_blank">`sklearn.model_selection.GridSearchCV`</a>?

+First, we need to decide what our model is and then decide what hyperparameters we wish to tune.

+We are going to use an SVM classifier.

-First in the dictionary `param_grid`, we specify the values we wish to look over.
+We build a dictionary called `param_grid` and we specify the values we wish to look over for the hyperparameter.

 Next, we build a model of our choosing.
-Here we are building a SVM classifier.
+Here we are building an SVM classifier.

-Using `GridSearchCV` we first sepecify our model followed by the hyperparameter values we are checking.
+Using `GridSearchCV` we first specify our model followed by the hyperparameter values we are checking (in this case `param_grid`).

-That means `param_grid` for us.
-We assign `verbose=1` tells `GridSearchCV` to print some output while it’s working.
+Assigning `verbose=1` tells `GridSearchCV` to print some output while it’s working.

+When we call `grid_search.fit(X_train, y_train)`, it does all the work for us.

+It tries all the values we specified for gamma in our `param_grid` object.

+In this case, it’s checking 0.1, 1, 10, and 100 and for each on it’s also performing cross-validation.

 ---